 4. Negative reviews

 Some reviews might contain points of criticism.
 Our reviewers are professionals and we rely on them to be fair and constructive in their reviews.
 Conversely, our readers (who write the ‘user reviews’) are members of the public and their views are their own, but we ask them to adhere to our commenting guidelines.
 Eat Out will not remove negative reviews, at the request of restaurateurs or otherwise.
 We do, however, encourage restaurateurs to engage with these readers using the comments function.
 Also, they are encouraged to invite happy customers to write reviews too.
 Sharing views and opinions is the purpose of these commenting and reviewing platforms.

 Eat Out staff will sometimes be invited to attend an opening or event at a restaurant.
 In these cases, we always inform the PR/marketing person or host that our attendance is no guarantee of a story.
 In fact, chances are we won’t write specifically about an event or a dinner to which we’ve been invited.
 Our policy is to feature what we independently decide is worthy of coverage, not write something glowing – or anything at all – in return for invitations.
 However, on the strength of an impressive event or opening, we might commission an anonymous review by an Eat Out reviewer at a later point.
 Not everyone in the restaurant reviewing industry follows these rules, but with Eat Out you can trust that we mean what we say and are never compensated for our good (or bad) reviews.

 6. Social media

-When attending functions as described above, we might tweet at our discretion.
+When attending functions as described above, we might share something on social media at our discretion.
 Again, we don’t make deals and don’t promise anything.
-If we tweet or put something on Facebook that means we genuinely like it and/or think it might be interesting for our followers and fans.
+If we Tweet or Instagram something, it means we genuinely like it and/or think it might be interesting and relevant for our audience.